2018 has been a year of profit-focused productivity hear at MKHQ!

 You can use this alongside your paper planner, it doesn’t replace a calendar but instead helps you complete that long ass ‘to do list’ you’ve been trying to finish for weeks…

 Social Media Templates by Bluchic

-When I audited my tasks I noticed how much I love designing… but I’m no designer and could lose hours a week trying to create the perfect graphic or image.
+When I audited my tasks I noticed how much I love designing… but I’m no designer and could lose hours a week trying to create the perfect graphics or image.

 When I discovered Bluchic’s Canva Social Media Templates it gave my graphics the exact vibe I was looking for, now I have a cohesive brand without spending hours in Canva trying to figure out the ‘HOW’.

-You can customise all the templates to your brand colours and fonts within minutes, just like these Pinterest templates ?
+You can customize all the templates to your brand colors and fonts within minutes, just like these Pinterest templates?